Introduction

 The Standard Method

-- Measure the Area: Start by measuring the length, width, and depth of the area where you plan to pour concrete, using feet as your unit of measurement.
+- Measure the Area: Start by measuring the length, width, and depth of the area where you want to pour concrete.
+Make sure to use feet for your measurements.

-- Calculate Volume: Multiply these three measurements together to find the volume in cubic feet.
+- Calculate Volume: Multiply these three numbers together to find the volume in cubic feet.

-- Convert to Cubic Yards: Since concrete is typically sold by the cubic yard, convert your total from cubic feet to cubic yards by dividing by 27 (there are 27 cubic feet in a cubic yard).
+- Convert to Cubic Yards: Since concrete is usually sold by the cubic yard, convert your cubic feet total to cubic yards.
+Do this by dividing by 27 because there are 27 cubic feet in one cubic yard.

 Utilizing Square Footage and Thickness